 There was a distinct trend in the tangential diameter along the radial variation at different heights.
 From the base to the middle of the bamboo (site 1 to site 5), the tangential diameter of vascular bundles increased initially and then decreased from the inner to the outer cortex, reaching a maximum in the middle of the bamboo wall.
 The rate of increase in the tangential diameter of vascular bundles decreased progressively from the inner to the middle part in bamboo, while the rate of decrease in the radial diameter increased progressively from the middle to the outer cortex.
 A quadratic fit analysis, based on the tangential diameter of vascular bundles and their distance from the inner bark of the bamboo, revealed that the goodness of fit for the quadratic function ranged from 0.7 to 0.836 at five different heights between the base and the middle.
 In contrast, from the middle to the outer epidermis.
-The rate of decrease increased progressively from the inner to the outer epidermis.
-For the five different heights between the base on the tangential diameter of vascular bundles of the source epidermis.
+The rate of vascular bundles decreased progressively from the inner to the outer epidermis.
+For the five different heights between the base and the middle.
+In contrast, from the middle to the outer epidermis.
 For the five different heights between the outer epidermis.
 For the five different heights between the bamboo endodermis to the exodermis.
 For the five different heights between the middle and the top of the bamboo, the quadratic function had a goodness of fit between 0.759 and 0.903 (Fig. 6).